Bill Sienkiewicz: Early life

 Sienkiewicz was born May 3, 1958, in Blakely, Pennsylvania.
 When he was five years old, he moved with his family to the Hainesville section of Sandyston Township, New Jersey, where he attended elementary and secondary school.
 Sienkiewicz began drawing "when [he] was about four or five", and continued doing and learning about art throughout his childhood.
 His early comic book influences include artist Curt Swan Superman comics, and artist Jack Kirby's Fantastic Four.

-Sienkiewicz received his classical art education at the Newark School of Fine and Industrial Arts in Newark, New Jersey.
+Sienkiewicz received his classical art education at the Newark School of Fine and Industrial Art in Newark, New Jersey.

 After art school, he showed a portfolio of his work to DC Comics' art director Vince Colletta, which led to his entering the comics field at age 19.
 The artist recalled in 1985, "They didn't have any work for me, but that didn't bother me.
 I just figured that if comics didn't work out I'd have done advertising or illustration.
 Vinnie called [renowned comics and advertising artist] Neal Adams, who put me in touch with [Marvel Comics editor-in-chief] Jim Shooter.
 Soon after that I was drawing Moon Knight, in The Hulk [black-and-white comics] magazine".
 His early art style was heavily influenced by Neal Adams.

 He is a descendant of the Polish writer Henryk Sienkiewicz.